rbaumbach/MSDynamicsDrawerViewController/README.md

 **MSDynamicsDrawerViewController** was written by **[Eric Horacek](https://twitter.com/erichoracek)** for **[Monospace Ltd.](http://www.monospacecollective.com)**

+## Madefire notes

+This is a Madefire fork that contains a change for the statusBar crash that appeared in iOS 13.
+This was needed since the `MSDynamicsDrawerViewController` is no longer being maintained.

 ## What is it?

 `MSDynamicsDrawerViewController` is a container view controller that manages the presentation of a single "pane" view controller overlaid over one or two "drawer" view controllers.
 The drawer view controllers are hidden by default, but can be exposed by a user-initiated swipe in the direction that that drawer view controller is hidden in.
 It uses UIKit Dynamics for all animation—there's not a single call to `animateWithDuration:animations:` in the project.